theforeman/kafo/README.md

 git clone https://github.com/theforeman/puppet-foreman/ foreman
 ```
 You must also download any dependant modules.
-Then you need to tell kafo it's going to use foreman module.
+Then you need to tell kafo it's going to use the foreman module.
 ```bash
 cd ..
 echo "foreman: true" > config/answers.yaml
 ```

-Alternatively you can use librarian-puppet project to manage all deps for you.
+Alternatively you can use the librarian-puppet project to manage all dependencies for you.
 You just create a Puppetfile and call librarian to install your modules.
 See
 https://github.com/rodjek/librarian-puppet for more details.

-When you have your modules in-place, fire the installer with -h argument
+When you have your modules in-place, fire the installer with -h as argument
 ```bash
 bin/foreman-installer -h
 ```

-You will see all arguments that you can pass to kafo.
+This will show you all the possible arguments you can pass to kafo.
 Note that underscored
 puppet parameters are automatically converted to dashed arguments.
 You can
-also see a documentation extracted from foreman puppet module and default
+also see a documentation extracted from the foreman puppet module and a default
 value.

-Now run it without -h argument.
+Now run it without the -h argument.
 It will print you the puppet apply command
 to execute.
 This will be automatized later.
 Look at config/answers.yaml, it
 was populated with default values.
 To change those options you can use
 arguments like this